-EDF Energy’s partnership with Edinburgh International Science Festival forms part of the company’s wider commitment to education in Scotland – and across the UK.
+EDF Energy’s partnership with Edinburgh Science Festival forms part of the company’s wider commitment to education in Scotland – and across the UK.

 A recent study commissioned by EDF Energy – Jobs of the future – has revealed that STEM jobs will grow at double the rate of other occupations over the next six years, with more than 50,000 STEM roles available in Scotland.